kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 We considered various alternatives before proposing changes mentioned in this proposal.
 - We considered using a shiftfs(https://github.com/linuxkit/linuxkit/tree/master/projects/shiftfs) like solution for mounting volumes inside containers without changing permissions on the host.
 But any such solution is technically not feasible until support in Linux kernel improves.
 - We also considered redesigning volume permission API to better support different volume types and different operating systems because `fsGroup` is somewhat Linux specific.
 But any such redesign has to be backward compatible and given lack of clarity about how the new API should look like, we aren't quite ready to do that yet.

+We considered setting SELinux label during volume mount, as provided by `mount -o context=XYZ` option.
+This has proven to be impossible, since `/bin/mount` running in a container (e.g. a CSI driver) silently discards all SELinux mount options.
+See [SELinux relabeling KEP](../1710-selinux-relabeling/README.md).

 ## Infrastructure Needed [optional]